 My personal journey has taught me the importance of learning to be my own emotional coach and staying persistent on my path despite what obstacles may be in my way.
 Throughout the years I have always had the support of my wonderful family and some of the most amazing friends.
 My family is truly my inspiration, I married my best friend and have three beautiful children.
 I know first-hand the challenges of being a parent along with having a blended family and with the difficulties of navigating through divorce.
 Some of the most difficult-times in my life have taught me the most.
 My belief is our journey helps to shape us, our sense of self helps determine us, and our dreams, goals along with faith help to guide us.

 Lakeside Counseling is proud to contract with Kelly Bowles.
-Kelly is currently not available to schedule new clients.
+Please ask about her availability when you call to schedule an appointment.